 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE azure-vote-front LoadBalancer 10.0.37.27 <pending> 80:30572/TCP 6s

-CTRL-C to stop the kubectl watch process.
+CTRL-C to stop the

-azure-vote-front LoadBalancer 10.0.37.27 18.104.22.168 80:30572/TCP 2m
+azure-vote-front LoadBalancer 10.0.37.27 22.214.171.124 80:30572/TCP 2m

 Monitor health and logs

-- Across the top, choose to + Add Filter
+- Across the top, choose to + Add Filter.

-- Select Namespace as the property, then choose <All but kube-system>
+- Select Namespace as the property, then choose <All but kube-system>.

-- Choose to view the Containers.
+- Select Containers to view them.

-To see logs for the
+To view logs for the

-azure-vote-front pod, select the View container logs link on the right-hand side of the containers list.
+azure-vote-front pod, select View in Log Analytics from the top of the

+azure-vote-front | Overview area on the right side.
 These logs include the stdout and stderr streams from the container.

 az aks delete --resource-group myResourceGroup --name myAKSCluster --no-wait